How to Remove Trojans 2023: 3 Easy Ways

 12. When restarting, press the F2 or Delete key to return to the BIOS menu.
 In the Boot tab, move Hard Drive to the top, and save your changes by pressing F10.
 After restarting, everything should be back to normal.

-3rd Option: Real-Time Protection With Our Winner, Bitdefender
+Real-Time Protection With Bitdefender, Our Winner

 With Bitdefender, you can adjust real-time protection to your exact needs, setting when and how often it should check files.
-The service also protects against email, web, or webcam attacks, as well as ransomware, and of course, provides a firewall.
+The program also protects against email, web, or webcam attacks, as well as ransomware, and of course, provides a firewall.

 Bitdefender's package of features is truly remarkable.